Persian riddles: Ethico-philosophical riddles

 may his grip on the world be absolute.'

 Occasional riddles

 Medieval Persian literature also attests to numerous qit‘as (quatrains) posing varied, often occasional, tests of wit.

 Mu‘ammā

 Persian also adopted the conundrum form mu‘ammā from Arabic.
-These conundra are in verse, do not include an interrogatory element, and involve clues as to the letters or sounds of the word.
+These conundrums are in verse, do not include an interrogatory element, and involve clues as to the letters or sounds of the word.
 The main study is by Shama Anwari-Alhosseyni.

 Folk riddles

 Although folk riddles are not attested until relatively recently, it is assumed that they existed from ancient times onwards, predating and informing the medieval literary riddle tradition.
 It appears that the main collection remains that published by Charles Scott in 1965.

 Scott identifies the following (sometimes overlapping) key forms in his riddles, which were collected in the earlier twentieth century in Teheran and Afghanistan: